kevin-allen/DeepStreamTutorials/README.md

 ## To do next

-* Access output tensor from a python app.
 * Use openCV to get largest blob in tensors.
 * Save video in a file of the captured video.
 * Use data from 2 cameras.